ddlanf/last-minute-eats-server/README.md

  ## Technologies used
 - Node.js (Express)
 - PostgreSQL
-- Heroku Server and Database (Deployment)
+- Azure Web App Service and PostgresSQL Database (Deployment)
 - Testing with Mocha, Chai, and Supertest

 ## Running the server with client locally